 PdA – The Swiss Party of Labour.
 Is a communist party in Switzerland.
 1 chair in National Council Chamber.

 CSP OW – Christian Social Party Obwalden.
 1 chair in National Council Chamber.

 And at the end of this post, we would like to say that all in all Switzerland is a great country to be.
 It is safe, clean, kind and friendly.
-Here are handsome conditions to travel and incredibly organised railway (which actually belong to Swiss government!) – SBB.
-Yes, it is expensive, but you have great roads, security, well organised public transport and clean pure nature…
+Here are handsome conditions to travel and incredibly organized railway (which actually belong to Swiss government!) – SBB.
+Yes, it is expensive, but you have great roads, security, well organized public transport, and clean pure nature…

 What do you think about the political system in Switzerland?
 Write your thoughts in a comment!